ericlong12/ProfMeet/ReadMe.txt

     Add Time Slots: For advisors to set specific time slots for appointments.
     Add Course: For instructors to add courses for students to book advising appointments.
     Add Appointment: For students to book an appointment with an advisor during available office hours.
+    View Time Slots: Opens a table that displays all stored time slots sorted by starting time.

 2. Office Hours Page: Advisors can set their office hours by clicking the "Add Office Hours" button.
 The available office hours are then displayed for students to view and book.

 3. Booking Appointments: Students can view the available time slots based on the office hours set by the advisors and select a time that works best for them.

+4. Time Slot Validation: The app checks to make sure the "To Hour" is later than the "From Hour".
+If not, it shows an error message and blocks the entry.

+5. Table Sorting: Saved time slots are displayed in a table and are automatically sorted in ascending order by the start time (e.g., 8:00 AM before 10:30 AM).